 Corticosteroid injections, once weekly for 4 weeks

 The woman followed this treatment plan.
-In three months, all of her symptoms were gone and her hair had regrown.
-In the third month, she stopped taking the anti-anxiety medicine.
-At the 6-month follow-up with her dermatologist, she had no signs or symptoms of neurodermatitis.
+In three months, all her symptoms were gone, and her hair had regrown.
+In the third month, she stopped taking the anti-anxiety medication.
+At her six-month follow-up with her dermatologist, she had no signs or symptoms of neurodermatitis.

 What is the outcome for a person who has neurodermatitis?

 Tan E, Tan A, et. al. “Tacrolimus ointment 0.1% in the treatment of scrotal lichen simplex chronicus: An open-label study.”
 J Am Acad Dermatol.
-2013 Apr;68(4) supp.
+2013;68(4) supp.
 1, page AB38.
 Poster abstract: No commercial support identified.